garykac/shinjuku/README.md

 ### End of Game

 When the last customer is drawn from the bag, play continues until the customer queue is emptied.
-The player that places the final customer from the queue finishes their turn and then every other player takes one last turn.
+The player that places the final customer from the queue finishes their turn and play continues until the player with the Start Player Token (so that every player has the same number of turns).

 ### Endgame Scoring